PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ## Proposal

 The proposal is to extend the `CertManager` and `IstioCSR` custom resources with new API fields to enable and configure network policies.
 The `cert-manager-operator` will create and manage `NetworkPolicy` objects across all managed namespaces based on these API configurations.
-For cert-manager, network policies are opt-in via the `DefaultNetworkPolicy` field for backward compatibility.
+For cert-manager, network policies are opt-in via the `DefaultNetworkPolicy` field (default "false") for backward compatibility.
 For istio-csr, network policies are enabled by default.
 The strategy is to first apply a default-deny policy and then allow users to configure additional rules via the API.

 ### Workflow Description

 1.  **API-Driven Configuration:** Users configure network policies through the `CertManager` and `IstioCSR` custom resource specifications:
-    - For cert-manager: Set `DefaultNetworkPolicy: "enabled"` and optionally provide custom `NetworkPolicy` rules
+    - For cert-manager: Set `DefaultNetworkPolicy: "true"` and optionally provide custom `NetworkPolicies` rules
-    - For istio-csr: Provide custom `NetworkPolicy` rules (network policies are enabled by default)
+    - For istio-csr: Provide custom `NetworkPolicies` rules (network policies are enabled by default)

 2.  **Default Deny:** When network policies are enabled, the operator will create baseline `NetworkPolicy` objects that deny all traffic for the respective components.
 This ensures that no traffic is allowed unless explicitly permitted.